compsocialscience/summer-institute/2018/hunter-nyc/apply.md

 School of Social Work at Hunter College.
 Space is limited to 15 participants.

 Please note that **we will not accept applications from participants outside of the Silberman School of Social Work**.
-NYC area folks intersted in attending a SICSS institue are directed to the NYU host site: URL here.
+NYC area folks intersted in attending a SICSS institute are directed to the SICSS-NYC-NYU host site: URL here.

 # How to Apply